 There was definitely a prominent Norse farm with a very early church.
 If I had to jump one way or the other I’d say that it is Erik the Red’s farm.
 It makes sense.

-Tell me about your second book, A Description of the Northern Peoples by Olaus Magnus, written in 1555.
+Tell me about the second book on your list of Viking books, A Description of the Northern Peoples by Olaus Magnus, written in 1555.